abrr-fhyz/Cpp-Projects/README.md

 Its is a simple program that can solve any Multi variable Linear Equation upto 100 variables, and display all answers.

 Format and working principle is mentioned within the code block.

+# Tower of Hanoi
+A simple tower of hanoi program, that includes visualization of the towers using ASCII characters, implemented entirely in C.